Contract Basics8 min readMarch 16, 2026

 When you need a non-compete

-Non-competes are appropriate in a much narrower set of situations: senior executives with access to strategic plans and customer relationships, salespeople with deep client relationships, employees who develop core IP or trade secrets, and founders selling a business (to prevent them from immediately starting a competitor).
+Non-competes are appropriate in a much narrower set of situations: senior executives with access to strategic plans, salespeople with deep client relationships, employees who develop core IP, and founders selling a business.

 Critically, non-competes are increasingly restricted or banned.
 California has never enforced them.
 The FTC attempted a nationwide ban in 2024.
 Colorado, Minnesota, Oklahoma, and North Dakota have significant restrictions.
-Many states require additional consideration (usually garden leave pay) for the non-compete to be enforceable.
+Many states require additional consideration (usually garden leave pay) for enforcement.

 Between NDAs and non-competes sits the non-solicitation agreement.
 It says: "You can work for a competitor, but you can’t recruit our employees or poach our customers."

-Non-solicitation clauses are generally more enforceable than non-competes because they’re narrower in scope.
-Courts view them more favorably because they don’t prevent someone from earning a living — they just prevent targeted raiding of the former employer’s relationships.
+Non-solicitation clauses are generally more enforceable because they’re narrower in scope.
+Courts view them favorably because they don’t prevent someone from earning a living.

 For most businesses, an NDA paired with a non-solicitation clause provides better protection than a non-compete, with far fewer enforceability risks.